ckipp01/chris-kipp.io/blogs/an-intro-to-the-scala-presentation-compiler.md

 ```

 Keep in mind that this is meant to be a very minimal example with everything in
 one place.
-Everything that we're doing is living in the same file.
-So if this
+Everything that we're doing is living in the same file is around 80
-was a real world project we'd care a little more about where and how we are
+lines of code.
+So if this was a real world project we'd care a little more about
+where and how we are managing this driver, how we are setting up the context
-managing this driver.
-For now, we're just creating it for a single run.
+etc. For now, we're just creating it for a single run, so we'll literally keep
+it as simple as possible.

 Next we'll take `ourScalaCode` from up above and create a virtual source file
 out of it.
 We'll then take it and then run it.
 We can also verify here that